Leo-rojo/iQoE_Dataset_and_Code/readme.md

 ### Datasets.
 In addition to the experiment-specific data in each subfolder, the repository includes a standalone Datasets folder with our iQoE dataset in its three versions used by different experiments.
-These versions appear in the .xlsx format in subfolders dataset_34, dataset_120, and dataset_128 where 34, 120, and 128 refer to the number of raters in the dataset version. from the motivation and simulation sections leverage the Waterloo-IV dataset<sup>1</sup>.
+These versions appear in the .xlsx format in subfolders dataset_34, dataset_120, and dataset_128 where 34, 120, and 128 refer to the number of raters in the dataset version.
+The results from the motivation and simulation sections leverage the Waterloo-IV dataset<sup>1</sup>.
 The in-depth LB reproducibility utilizes network traces<sup>2</sup>, video chunks<sup>3</sup>, and experience set<sup>4</sup>.

 ### Extra code for the LB reproducibility.